Early-Career Artist Project Grant

 - What is an Early-Career Artist?
 An early-career artist is considered as, “showing significant potential, yet…under recognized by their peers and arts professionals.
 Evidence of some professional achievement is expected but artists with an extensive record of accomplishment are not eligible.”
 These grants are not for artists early on in their public career, it is for artists of any discipline who are early in their career.
 If you are considered mid-career in your studio practice but have little public art experience, you would not qualify for the early-career grants, rather, you should apply for the mid-career grants.
 Forecast’s early-career artist grants are funded by the Jerome Foundation; find additional details at this link regarding the early-career artist focus.

 - Applications will only be accepted via the Submittable online application system (https://forecastpublicart.submittable.com/submit) during the grant application period.
-Submissions for 2023 grants are open through October 3, 2022.
+Submissions for 2023 grants closed October 3, 2022.

 - Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), community connection (250 words), early-career status (250 words), career impact (250 words), diversity of lived experience and perspective (250 words), resume (limit 2 pages), site permission, budget, work samples, and work sample information